AFTERCARE

 You might see a thin brown viscous fluid dispersed underneath the bandage as it heals.
 That’s plasma, and a little blood, and it’s totally normal.

-If large bubbles of goo builds up and looks like it isn’t re-absorbing or drying under the bandage, then take off the Second skin and reapply or leave off & treat with traditional aftercare methods.
+If large bubbles of goo builds up and looks like it isn’t re-absorbing or drying under the bandage after a day, then take off the Second skin and reapply or leave off & treat with traditional aftercare methods.

 If a breach, rip, or tear occurs in the bandage exposing the tattoo, then remove the Second Skin and reapply or treat with traditional aftercare method.

-If it’s extremely humid you may see a heat rash break out underneath the Secondskin.
+If it’s extremely humid or have excessive sweating you may see a heat rash break out underneath the Secondskin.
 You can leave the bandage on or remove depending on the level of discomfort or severity of the rash.
 Everyone’s skin is different so be aware and keep an eye on it.

 Please reach out with questions or concerns coliemort.tattoo@gmail.com